peat/desdemona/README.md

 ## Binaries

 * `desdemona` (the default) starts a game of Othello.
+* `desvs` plays two strategies against each other.
 * `desgame` prints out a complete, randomly generated game.
 * `desstress` runs stress tests and benchmarking (note: please use cargo's `--release` flag)
 * `desdata` regenerates data for the static data file if needed (`src/data.rs`).

-## Solvers
+## Available Strategies

-Desdemona has a simple framework for building your own game play strategies, and includes five different (and very basic) "strategies" in the `src/strategies` directory:
+Desdemona has a simple framework for building your own game play strategies, and includes five different (and very basic) strategies in the `src/strategies` directory:

 * `Maximize` which plays the move that flips the maximum number of discs.
 * `Minimize` is the opposite, playing the move that flips the least number of discs.